DeuxHuitHuit/color_chooser_field/README.txt

 4. On the entry edit screen, it uses the Farbtastic Color Picker (http://acko.net/dev/farbtastic) to visually select a color and place its hex value into the field.

 See a screencast of the field in action: http://vimeo.com/4802900

-[TO DO]

-Before the official 1.0 release:

-1. Add some sort of validation rule so only hex values are allowed to be save in the field.